Functional Organizational Structure: Everything You Need to Know

 A functional organization structure is a structure used to organize workers.
 3 min read

-What is a Functional Organization Structure?
+What Is a Functional Organizational Structure?

-A functional organization structure is a structure used to organize workers.
+A functional organizational structure is a structure used to organize workers.
 They are grouped based on their specific skills and knowledge.
-It vertically structures each department with roles from president to finance and sales departments, to customer service, to employees assigned to one product or service.
+It vertically structures each department with roles from the president to finance and sales departments, to customer service, to employees assigned to one product or service.
 Functional organizations contain specialized units that report to a single authority, usually called top management.

-They are referred to as "silos" because they functional independently are have their own vertical management structure.
-Workers within each functional department communicate with each other exclusively, and then department heads communication with each other.
+They are referred to as "silos" because the function independently and have their own vertical management structure.
+Workers within each functional department communicate with each other exclusively, and then department heads communicate with each other.
 This structure works well in a stable environment that has continuous operations.
-The goal of functional structure is to put together every informational and human resource necessary for one activity in a single place.
-The functional organization structure helps organizations run their business and earn a profit.
+The goal of a functional structure is to put together every informational and human resource necessary for one activity in a single place.
+The functional organizational structure helps organizations run their business and earn a profit.

 Advantages of a Functional Structure

-Disadvantages of the Functional Organization Structure
+Disadvantages of the Functional Organizational Structure

 It is a rigid structure where changes, innovations, and flexibility can be difficult to implement.
 An employee in any department may lack knowledge of information about all other departments.
-Managers tend to make decisions without consulting the department first which can lead to problems.
+Managers tend to make decisions without consulting the department first, which can lead to problems.
 A department can become too autocratic and put its goals above those of the organization as a whole.
 With so many specialists involved in a process, it is difficult to pin the blame for a specific product or service malfunction on any individual.

-The functional organization structure helps organizations run their business and earn a profit by grouping employees based on their skills and expertise.
+The functional organizational structure helps organizations run their business and earn a profit by grouping employees based on their skills and expertise.
 It provides a clear hierarchy and minimizes confusion among employees who may be unsure who they are to report to.
-It is an efficient way to run a business, but can have drawbacks as it can lead to a lack of communications between departments and or unenthusiastic employees.
+It is an efficient way to run a business but can have drawbacks as it can lead to a lack of communication between departments and unenthusiastic employees.